The Effects of Heroin

 Despite all of these risks and side effects, the euphoric high heroin users experience is a powerful thing.
 Combine that with a long list of uncomfortable withdrawal symptoms, and most heroin users find it extremely difficult or even impossible to quit heroin on their own.

-Here at Hawaiian Island Recovery, we offer medically-supervised detox to help heroin addicts stay as safe and comfortable as possible as their body readjusts to the absence of heroin.
+Here at Hawaii Island Recovery, we offer medically-supervised detox to help heroin addicts stay as safe and comfortable as possible as their body readjusts to the absence of heroin.
 We also provide a combination of evidence-based therapies, experiential therapies, and holistic health services to help you or your loved one make a full recovery and prepare for a life free of heroin addiction.